amd/ryzen-ai-documentation/docs/vai_quant/pt.rst

 Hardware-Aware Quantization
 ===========================

-To enable hardware-aware quantization provide the ``target`` to the IPU specific archietecture as follows:
+To enable hardware-aware quantization provide the ``target`` to the NPU specific archietecture as follows:

 .. code-block::